redhat-developer/vscode-granite/README.md

 For more details, refer to [continue.dev](https://github.com/continuedev/continue).

+### How to Contribute to this Project?

+ Please check our [Guidelines](https://github.com/redhat-developer/vscode-granite/blob/main/CONTRIBUTING.md) to contribute to our project.
 ### License

 This project is licensed under Apache 2.0.
 See [LICENSE](LICENSE) for more information.